ika-rwth-aachen/carlos/README.md

 ## Getting Started

-**Note:** Check out the comprehensive [tutorial](./utils/tutorial.md), which gives an overview of the main simulation framework features, combining CARLA, Docker and ROS.
+**Note:** Check out the [requirements](./utils/requirements.md) and the comprehensive [tutorial](./utils/tutorial.md), which gives an overview of the main simulation framework features, combining CARLA and ROS in a containerized composition.

-This repository provides demos which can be used as example or initial starting point.
-They contain the CARLA server GUI, but also ROS based components.
-A demo can be started using the provided script:
+This repository provides demonstrations which can be used as example or initial starting point.
+A specific demo can be started using the provided script:

 ```bash
 ./run-demo.sh software-prototyping